Welcome to today's edition of the Rush 24-7 podcast.

 It was breathtaking.

-And you had to, in a way, respect the choreography talents of the ChICOM bosses for being able to pull that off.
+And you had to, in a way, respect the choreography talents of the Chi-Com bosses for being able to pull that off.

 I mean, it was scary.

-It it was it was like watching zombies.
+It was like watching zombies.

-So now then we move to the UK and we've got that opening ceremony, where we had, I think it's even worse, because here we have an ostensible free people.
+So now then we move to the UK and we've got that opening ceremony where we had, I think it's even worse because here we have an ostensible free people.

 Theoretically, the UK is made up of free people.

-And what did they choose to highlight about themselves, but a bunch of collectivism?
+And what did they choose to highlight about themselves but a bunch of collectivism?

 Oh, absolutely.